paul-hammant/ContinuousIsolation.com/README.md

 In fact, those never happened in this universe, so cannot be mentioned.
 Source Control exists.
 Builds exist.
 Testing is better done manually of course, and as close to go-live as possible.

-2. Nothing snide or dripping with sarcastic.
+2. Nothing snide or language dripping with sarcasm.
 No 'in' jokes please.
-Just a matter-of-fact ([synonyms](http://www.thesaurus.com/browse/matter-of-fact), [dictionary](http://www.dictionary.com/browse/matter-of-fact)) style, please.
+Just a matter-of-fact ([synonyms](http://www.thesaurus.com/browse/matter-of-fact), [dictionary](http://www.dictionary.com/browse/matter-of-fact)) or dead-pan style, please.